 The key is to be upbeat and excited about non-screen activities.
 Don’t use them as a punishment or you may end up making screens even more attractive to them.

-1. Don’t view your phone or tablet as a shut-up toy
+1. Don’t view screens as shut-up toys

 While there are sometimes situations where it’s easier to let your child watch a movie or play a game on your phone, let these be the exception rather than the norm.
 And try not to offer a device when your child is bored.